Contacting Bewildering Stories

 Reviews and Excerpts

 We will consider and probably accept reviews from veteran contributors to Bewildering Stories.
 The authors may review anything they wish except their own works.
-Please do not submit stand-alone press releases; BwS will not publish them.
-If we did, we’d be flooded with them and would have no time or space for anything else.

 We offer a special opportunity to our veteran contributors: excerpts.
 They are free advertising for works in print.
 Complete information is available on our Submissions page and under the related links.